Critical salt marsh habitat guards against sea-level rise — Ducks Unlimited Canada Skip to main content

 Ducks Unlimited Canada celebrates land donation that protects critical salt marsh habitat and guards against sea-level rise

-June 22, 2023 National New Brunswick
+June 22, 2023 New Brunswick

 Pointe-du-Chêne

-Pointe-du-Chêne © DUC
+Pointe-du-Chêne © Ducks Unlimited Canada

 Shediac, N.B. – One of the last remaining sections of natural coastline in the popular beach community of Pointe-du-Chêne, located in Shediac, New Brunswick, will now be permanently conserved by Ducks Unlimited Canada (DUC), thanks to the generosity of the Anglican Parish of Shediac.